Employability Assistance for People with Disabilities Operating Manual

 Process

-Since the objective of Employability Assistance for People with Disabilities is to assist or enable the participant to pursue employment, the assessment phase is critical in the vocational process.
-The vocational assessment is a review of the individual's skills, abilities, knowledge, education, training, past work experiences, preferences, limitations, and other characteristics related to making a vocational choice and in particular the disability-related factors that impact upon the achievement of vocational choices.
+Since the objective of Employability Assistance for People with Disabilities is to assist or enable the participant to pursue competitive employment, the assessment phase is critical in the vocational process.
+The vocational assessment is a review of the individual's skills, abilities, knowledge, education, training, past work experiences, preferences, limitations, and other characteristics related to making a vocational choice and in particular the disability-related factors that impact the achievement of vocational choices.

 Assessing the information obtained is a prerequisite to determining the participant's vocational goal, identifying potential barriers, and developing the vocational plan.
 The initial assessment may span a period as short as one interview or as long as several weeks, depending on the complexity of the situation.